Sloc211/SLoc11-repository/README.md

 ## Greeting fellow hooman!

-I think your lie is Dancing...
+I think your lie is Dancing.
+MAK